-- A. No new or existing telecommunications service shall interfere with public safety telecommunications. - B. All applications for new service proposed to be constructed within a one mile radius of an existing Town of Pembroke public safety telecommunications antenna shall be accompanied by a professionally prepared intermodulation study that provides a technical evaluation of the potential interference of the new proposed application with existing public safety transmit and receive frequencies.
-[Amended 3-11-2008 Town Meeting by Amendment No. 3] - C. Notwithstanding the above requirements of this section, if a new telecommunications installation causes harmful interference to a Town of Pembroke public safety system, the new installation shall be immediately disabled and shall not be restored to service until the harmful interference has been fully eliminated.
+- A. No new or existing telecommunications service shall interfere with public safety telecommunications. - B. All applications for new service proposed to be constructed within a one mile radius of an existing Town of Pembroke public safety telecommunications antenna shall be accompanied by a professionally prepared intermodulation study that provides a technical evaluation of the

+- C. Notwithstanding the above requirements of this section, if a new telecommunications installation causes harmful interference to a Town of Pembroke public safety system, the new installation shall be immediately disabled and shall not be restored to service until the harmful interference has been fully eliminated.
 [Added 3-11-2008 Town Meeting by Amendment No. 3] - D. Before the introduction of new service or changes in existing service, telecommunication providers shall notify the Town at least ten (10) calendar days in advance of such changes and allow the Town to monitor interference levels during the testing process.